-Heat pump efficiency should be taken from Ecodesign, HARP or certified data.
+Heat pump efficiency is calculated in DEAP, based on data taken from the HARP database, EcoDesign data & declarations, or certified test data.
 Default values from Table 4a may be used in the absence of non-default.
 Appendix G provides further detail on specification of heat pumps.